OSGeo/OSGeoLive-doc/doc/overview/52nSOS_overview.rst

   <https://wiki.52north.org/bin/view/SensorWeb/SensorObservationServiceIVDocumentation#INSPIRE_Download_Service_extensi>`_ .
-* **Air Quality Data e-Reporting Extension**: Starting with version 4.3.0, an extension is available that provides for the Air Quality Data Flows E1a, E1b and E2a compliant data (the instance on OSGeo-Live is not configured accordingly).
+* **Air Quality Data e-Reporting Extension**: Starting with version 4.3.0, an extension is available that provides for the Air Quality Data Flows E1a, E1b and E2a compliant data (the instance on OSGeoLive is not configured accordingly).
 The `installation and configuration
   <https://wiki.52north.org/bin/view/SensorWeb/AqdEReporting#Installation>`_
   is documented in the 52°North Wiki.